keyboard_arrow_up

 Hydraulic Press

-A press that utilizes a liquid-driven piston to apply immense force for compression or shaping.
+A press that uses liquid-driven piston force to apply high pressure for compression or shaping.

 Impact Crusher